-If it is necessary for a student to leave school, notification to the Office by the parent/guardian is required before the student will be allowed to check out.
-Students must sign out in the Office before leaving campus.
-Upon returning to school, the student is required to check back in at the Office.
+If it is necessary for a student to leave school, notification to the Attendance or Main Office by the parent/guardian is required before the student will be allowed to check out.
+Students must sign out in the Attendance Office before leaving campus.
+Upon returning to school, the student is required to check back in at the Main Office.
 Failure to comply with this procedure may result in disciplinary actions.
+Students are only allowed to use the office telephone in case of illness or emergency.

-Faver Alternative School operates under a closed campus policy.
-Leaving campus without permission will result in disciplinary action from the Office
+Guthrie High School operates under a closed campus policy.
+Leaving campus without permission during lunch may result in disciplinary action from the Attendance Office.
+A student cannot check out during the lunch period UNLESS: